ZipCodeCore/Python.ScientificCalculator/README.md

     - Errors must be cleared before any other operation can take place

 * Each operation should automatically update the display
+* YOU MAY NEED to break your code into several .py files so that you can do your `git` stuff easier.

 ### Scientific Features